Tycro-Games/tycro-games.github.io/_projects/Y1 BlockD.md

 In addition to creating the procedural tool, I also created the trailer for this project.
 <iframe width="1120" height="650" src="https://www.youtube.com/embed/zk-24I7OJf8?si=GfJ0t553i__HbgYu" title="Game Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## 📂 Source Code

-This project was hosted on **Perforce** as part of a collaborative workflow, and the source code is not publicly available.